patrickap/docker-restic/README.md

 ## Docker Compose

 Here is a basic example how Docker-Restic can be used with docker compose.
+Ensure that the UID and GID of the user in the container match those on the host system.
+Otherwise permission errors may occur preventing the bind mount of backups.
+The default user in the container is `restic` with GID `1000` and UID `1000`.
+These values can be modified by setting the `UID` and `GID`.

 ```yml
 version: "3.7"